etsfactory/reference_material/guides/profiler.md

-# How to use the profiler
+# How to use the IPython profiler
 ## Line profiling
 In a command line: